 We live in a society surrounded so much by plastic, to the point that there are some plastic items that we only use them once and throw them away.
 These single-use plastic items are most often used on a daily basis and on multiple occasions.

 Next, the plastic straws.
 We really can live without straws and we should.
-It’s true that they are interesting in some way, and drinking with a straw, especially for kids can be a thing.
+It’s true that they are interesting in some way and drinking with a straw, especially for kids, can be a thing.
 But, we should say,, no straw please ” whenever in the restaurants.
-In time if people don’t ask for them, restaurants won’t offer them anymore and that will be one imposing amount less of a plastic for something that insignificant.
+In time if people don’t ask for them, restaurants won’t offer them anymore.
+And that will make one imposing amount less of plastic for something that insignificant.
 I must say that a Nescafe isn’t a Nescafe without a straw.
 So if you are like me and have some drink that is quite dependable of a straw, you can replace it with the stainless steel one or the glass straw.
 Reusable stainless steel straws are good for babies and children too.

 We should finally switch from plastic water bottles to the stainless steel ones or made of glass and there are also tons to choose from.
 You can refill it with tap water wherever you go.
-Whenever the water isn’t safe for drink consider using filtering water bottle instead or reusable life-straw go water bottle which can be great for camping and backpacking too.
+Whenever the water isn’t safe for a drink, consider using

 Whenever outdoor, on a picnic or a simple stroll in the park we don’t have to feel hungry.
 Simply if we bring our own lunch with us we won’t have to wait for the food to be prepared.
-Even when going to work or school, or traveling we’ll be eating exactly the ingredients that we love in that perfect combination nicely packed up in our own lunch and most importantly in reusable stainless steel lunch boxes or reusable zip cotton bags.
+Even when going to work or school, or traveling we’ll be eating exactly the ingredients that we love.
+Nicely packed in our own lunch with that perfect combination and most importantly in reusable stainless steel lunch boxes or reusable zip cotton bags.
 Avoid buying food that’s packed or wrapped up in plastic.
-And if you do wanna buy takeout food bring your own reusable containers and use them instead of the plastic, the disposable ones that the restaurant will offer you.
+And if you do wanna buy takeout food bring your own reusable containers and use them, instead of the plastic and disposable ones that the restaurant will offer you.

 When it comes to the plastic bags and groceries, this is another big No for the fruits and vegetables wrapped up in plastic.
 Packing those fresh products is really unnecessary.
 Not a good enough reason for the plastic to be alive.